eliasnema/eliasnema.github.io/_posts/2020-09-05-newsletter-reco.md

 > 1. Daily Batch Inference: PinnerSage is run daily over the **last 90 day actions** of a user on a MapReduce cluster.
 The output of the daily inference job (list of medoids and their importance) are served online in key-value store.
 > 2. Lightweight Online Inference: We collect the **most recent 20 actions** of each user on the latest day (after the last update to the entry in the key-value store) for online inference.
 PinnerSage uses a real-time event-based streaming service to consume action events and update the clusters initiated from the key-value store.
 >
-> In practice, the system optimization plays a critical role in enabling the productionization of PinnerSage.
+> **In practice, the system optimization plays a critical role in enabling the productionization of PinnerSage.**

 ## Coveo

 ![coveo]({{ site.url }}{{ site.baseurl }}/assets/newsletter/coveo.png){: class="thumbnail-img" width="120" height="auto"}

 Ok, item embeddings are great.
 But how about transfer learning for them?
 Wait, what?
-The thing is that many companies are actually multi-brand groups having more than one brand.
+The thing is that many companies are actually multi-brand groups having more than one website.

-Training embeddings for similar products in different shops will produce spaces which are not immediately comparable.
+Training embeddings for similar products in different shops will produce spaces which are not comparable.
 Is there a way to mitigate this?
+You bet there is.

-**🛢Data:** the best part is that you don't need tons of data to start experimenting with such approaches.
-All you need is data on how users interacted with products in sessions to build product spaces.
-Then product features come handy (text attributes, prices, images, etc.).
-Having cross-shop data valuable later but not strictly necessary.
+**🛢Data:** the best part is that you don't need tons of data.
+All you need is data on how users interacted with products within sessions to build product spaces.
+After that, product features will come handy (text attributes, prices, images, etc.) to align spaces.
+Having **cross-shop data** is valuable later but not strictly necessary.

 **🚗Model:** product embeddings are trained using CBOW with negative sampling, by swapping the concept of words in a sentence with products in a browsing session.
-So this is not the fanciest architecture for item embeddings — check the Avito implementation above for a more sophisticated approach.
+This is not the fanciest architecture for item embeddings — check the Avito implementation above for a more sophisticated approach.

-More interestingly though is a task to align product spaces.
-It's different from aligning spaces for languages, mainly, because some products are intristically different.
-Coveo tested a couple of different models.
-But generally, starting with some unsupervised approach, such as pairing by item features, images, etc. This helps in finding the initial mapping function.
-Later on, adjusting the space alignment by learning from user interactions with the items in both spaces.
+More interestingly though is a task to **align product spaces**.
+It's different from aligning spaces for languages, mainly, because languanes are guaranteed to have similiar concepts, while for some products it's not necesseraly true.
+Coveo has tried different models, but the general approach is:

+1. Start with some unsupervised approach, such as pairing by item features, images, etc. This helps finding the initial mapping function.
+2. Later, adjust the space alignment by learning from user interactions with the items in different spaces.

-**🔁Validation:** for the product embeddings model evaluation is done using the leave-one-out approach and by predicting the Nth interactions from the 0..N-1 items.
-Embeddings are averaged for those items and the nearest neighbor search is done to predict the last item.
+**🔁Validation:** for the product embeddings model evaluation is done using the leave-one-out approach and by predicting the Nth interactions from the 0..N-1 items: rmbeddings are averaged for 0..N-1 items and the nearest neighbor search is done to predict the Nth item.
 NDCG@10 is used on the search result.

-Worth noting that this approach works for the short-lived sessions or specialized shops, while for sessions with multiple intents averaging might produce really weird results (see Pinterest case above).
+> Worth noting that this approach works for the short-lived sessions or specialized shops, while for sessions with multiple intents averaging might produce really weird results (see the Pinterest case above).

-**🎬Production**: their goal was to run experiments to prove the value of the aligned embeddings.
-Though in the paper there is also a diagram of a data ingestion pipeline, for those willing to check.
+{: .thought}

-They run 2 experiments.
+**🎬Production**: they run 2 experiments.
 In both, the idea was to use intent from one shop and aligned embeddings to

 * predict the user's next action
 * predict the best query in the search autocomplete